jupyter-server/enterprise_gateway/docs/source/contributors/system-architecture.md

 ### Kernel Specifications
-The primary vehicle for indicating a given kernel should be handled in a different manner is the kernel specification, otherwise known as the *kernel spec*.
-Enterprise Gateway leverages the natively extensible `metadata` stanza to introduce a new stanza named `process_proxy`.
+The primary vehicle for indicating a given kernel should be handled in a different manner is the kernel specification, otherwise known as the _kernel spec_.
+Enterprise Gateway leverages the natively extensible `metadata` stanza within the kernel specification to introduce a new stanza named `process_proxy`.

 The `process_proxy` stanza identifies the class that provides the kernel's process abstraction (while allowing for future extensions).
 This class then provides the kernel's lifecycle management operations relative to the managed resource or functional equivalent.